-Offshore, a conductor could be installed either by a drilling rig (as a free flow) or using hammering equipment, to hammer the conductor to the soil.
-In certain projects, conductor is used as a leg / foundation for a small offshore platform.
+Offshore, a conductor could be installed either by a drilling rig (as a free flow) or using hammering equipment, to hammer the conductor into the soil.
+In certain projects, the conductor is used as a leg/foundation for a small offshore platform.

 As a standard practice, a conductor drivability engineering study is conducted prior to any conductor installation.
 Coupled with efficiency installation job, this allows installing a conductor with a perfect structural integrity.

 Due to high costs of installation (drilling spread cost) reliability of hammer equipment is critical

 The demand for hammer services is primarily driven by offshore field development activities.
 In the short term, the demand originated from the oil industry will remain low.
 Yet, other marine industries such as wind farms, bridge construction and other civil construction, have a significant impact on the demand for hammer equipment.
 This source of demand is expected to grow in in 2018-2020, thus increasing utlization of hammer equipment.

 Historically, CIS / Weatherford, Frank's Casing and Baker Hughes have been the dominant players.
 MENCK GmbH, IHC Hydrohammer, Delmag and Dawson the key manufacturers of oilfield hammer equipment.